 The catchment area around the loch is now a National Nature Reserve (NNR) called The Great Trossachs Forest National Nature Reserve which is equal in size to Glasgow, The Great Trossachs Forest NNR is one of the most significant woodland regeneration projects to take place in the UK for a generation.
 The partners have a shared vision for the area –“Imagine a spectacular landscape, stretching from loch shore, through pasture and wooded glens to open moorland, with high peaks in the far distance.
 At the woodland edge, black grouse display on a Spring dawn.
 Cattle graze among the trees and butterflies frequent the plentiful wildflowers.
 An eagle soars high above the mountains.”

-If you have time it is worth spending some time around the loch to enjoy it’s secluded ruggedness and wild feel; take a walk on one of the many new paths or a quiet sail on the Sir Walter Scott.
+If you can, spend some time around the loch to enjoy it’s secluded ruggedness and wild feel.
+Take a walk on one of the many new paths or a quiet sail on the Sir Walter Scott.

 The second longest of the 70 tunnels, immediately after leaving Loch Katrine, is 2,126m long and lies 183m below the summit of the hill.